raspberrypilearning/safeguarding-module/en/step_3.md

 Did your answers match some of our desirable characteristics?

-Having volunteers with traits such as these is desirable to make your club a fun and safe space for all young people.
+Having volunteers with these traits is desirable to make your club a fun and safe space for all young people.

 --- save ---